status-im/specs/status-client-spec.md

 with the `whisper` topic.
 Status nodes that are mail servers and want to be discoverable MUST additionally register with the `whispermail` topic.

-The recommended strategy is to use both mechanisms but at the same time implement a structure called `PeerPool`. `PeerPool` is responsible for maintaining an optimal number of peers.
+It is RECOMMENDED to use both mechanisms but at the same time implement a structure called `PeerPool`. `PeerPool` is responsible for maintaining an optimal number of peers.
 For mobile nodes, there is no significant advantage to have more than 2-3 peers and one mail server.
 `PeerPool` can notify peers discovery protocol implementations that they should suspend their execution because the optimal number of peers is found.
 They should resume if the number of connected peers drops or a mail server disconnects.

-It is worth noticing that an efficient caching strategy can be of great use, especially, on mobile devices.
+It is worth noticing that an efficient caching strategy MAY be of great use, especially, on mobile devices.
 Discovered peers can be cached as they rarely change and used when the client starts again.
 In such a case, there might be no need to even start peers discovery protocols because cached peers will satisfy the optimal number of peers.